GabrielAndreGaspar/loginface/README.md

 # loginface
-Practicing CSS and HTML and reproducing the facebook login page.
+Practicing CSS / HTML and reproducing the facebook login page.